 The Bottom Line on LESA Benefits for Reverse Mortgage Borrowers

-A life expectancy set-aside can give homeowners and lenders peace of mind that property charges will be paid with a reverse mortgage.
-The LESA will take care of property tax and insurance costs, meaning you don’t have to worry about covering those expenses.
-It also saves you the headache of remembering to make the payments.
-Even if your lender doesn’t require a LESA, you could consider adding one if you decide a reverse mortgage is right for you.
+A life expectancy set-aside, or LESA, can give homeowners and lenders peace of mind that property charges like taxes and insurance will be paid with a reverse mortgage.
+A LESA also saves you the trouble of remembering to make the payments.
+Even if your lender doesn’t require a LESA, you could consider adding one if you decide that a reverse mortgage is right for you.